timescale/docs/timescaledb/overview/release-notes/index.md

 ## Release notes

 ## 2.6.0 (2022-02-16)
-This release adds major new features since the 2.5.2 release, among
+This release adds major new features since the 2.5.2 release, including:
-them:

 * Compression in continuous aggregates
 * Experimental support for timezones in continuous aggregates